HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ along with the soundtrack.”
+I am happy to learn a good expression “ in a prejudiced way.”

 ★★★★★